Get your retro going with this guide for things to do in Downtown Las Vegas that will minimize your budget and maximize a kitschy good time.

 If you’d also like flood yourself with fear, you can do so for $24 everyday from 1:20pm to 11:40pm.
 You can save time in the line by purchasing tickets in advance.

 I’ll be honest, after nearly being killed by zombies, I didn’t have it in me to manufacture more adrenaline for the Slotzilla zipline.
 But it does look fun, so go for it.
 They offer two versions of it; the $25 version sends you down seven stories for two blocks in a harness and the $45 version sends you eleven stories for five blocks, superhero style.
-Purchase advance tickets here.
+Get ticket info here.

 Open everyday noon to 1am.